-Pursuant to the terms of our January 2005 collaboration agreement with Sepracor, we had received \$6.7 million in research funding as of September 30, 2007.
-The research term of this collaboration will expire in January 2008.
-In connection with this collaboration, Sepracor has also purchased an aggregate of \$20 million of our common stock in two \$10 million tranches.
-We are recognizing the premium from these stock purchases as revenue as the related research activities are performed over the research term.
-Pursuant to our agreement with Sepracor, if certain conditions are met, we are also eligible to receive milestone payments as well as royalties on product sales, if any, resulting from our collaboration.
+Pursuant to a three-year collaboration agreement with Sepracor, the term of which ended in January 2008, we received \$6.7 million in research funding.
+In connection with this agreement, Sepracor also purchased an aggregate of \$20 million of our common stock in two \$10 million tranches.
+We recognized the premium from these stock purchases as revenue as the related research activities were performed over the research term.
+Pursuant to a development agreement with SMRI, the term of which ended in May 2007, we received an aggregate of \$5 million in funding to support the development of ACP-104.